fengjiaowang7/DCPR/README.md

 # DCPR
-code for paper "Deep and Broad Learning on Content-Aware POI Recommendation"
+part of core code for paper "Deep and Broad Learning on Content-Aware POI Recommendation"